 Bonus: you won’t overheat your kitchen on a hot day.

-- Set your electric vehicle charger to run after you’ve you turned off other appliances for the day.
+- Set your electric vehicle charger to run after you’ve turned off other appliances for the day.

 Small changes in how you use your household appliances will help you see the corresponding affect to your energy and demand, and United Power’s new demand rate will put you in the driver’s seat of your electric bill.